ssciwr/jupyter-slides-template/README.md

 ## Quickstart

 - click the [Use this template](https://github.com/ssciwr/jupyter-slides-template/generate) button to create your own repo based on this one
-- enable gh-pages for your repo: Settings -> Pages -> Source branch: gh-pages
+- enable gh-pages for your repo: Settings -> Pages -> Source: `GitHub Actions`
 - slides will appear at `YOUR_USERNAME.github.io/YOUR_REPO_NAME`

 ## Optional extras